ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_how_to_import_products/importing_products_api.md

 # Importing products (API)

-Importing products via the API includes the following parts of the system:
+Importing products by means of the API includes the following parts of the system:

-- eContent repository: helper methods for automatically generating metadata.
+- eContent repository: helper methods for automatic metadata generation.
 - catalog data (categories, products and related attributes) need to be stored individually for every language used in the shop
 - available classes for new database objects can be obtained from the `sve_class` table (by default only two classes: 1 = category, 2 = product)